arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 }
 ```

-If you run the `Client` class above, it should use the `celcToFahren` method from the `TemperatureConversion` class to convert the Celcius temperature of `100` to the corresponding Fahrenheit (`212`) and print both temperatures.
+If you run the client class above, it should use the `celcToFahren` method from the `TemperatureConversion` class to convert the Celcius temperature of `100` to the corresponding Fahrenheit (`212`) and print both temperatures.

+[EXERCISE] Complete the `TemperatureConversion` class above by filling out the `fahrenToCelc` method.
+Expand the client class above to test this new method.

 ### `void` Methods